 So, I recommend one of two paths: either go to a barber shop, or to a salon that has a barber who is on staff or comes in regularly (in other words, a place where they regularly do men’s haircuts).
-I’ve done both and currently go to a salon with an awesome barber who’s there every week.
+I’ve done both and currently go to a barber shop.

 What I don’t suggest is that you go to a beauty salon where the clientele is overwhelmingly women, just like I would advise against going to a steakhouse and ordering a veggie burger.

 Super High-End Places Are Probably Not Worth It

 Every so often, politicians make headlines because of their crazy expensive cuts.
 Remember John Edwards, who paid $400 for his trim (to be fair, that was because it was a house call)?
 Or what about Bill Clinton’s $200 ‘do?
 Insane men’s haircut prices, eh?